omeka/classic-enduser/docs/Technical/Contributed_API_clients.md

 title: Contributed API clients
 ---

-For sites running Omeka 2.1 Release Candidate or higher, these clients show some examples of using Omeka's API
+For sites running Omeka Classic 2.1 Release Candidate or higher, these clients show some examples of using Omeka's API

 PHP
 -----------------------------------------------